Walker, Griffin lead unbeaten UConn women over Seton Hall - WHIZ News

 UConn also got 12 points from Christyn Williams and 10 from Molly Bent.

-Mya Jackson had 22 and Desiree Elmore 16 for the Pirates.
-Shadeen Samuels and Lauren Park-Lane each added 11.
+Mya Jackson had 21 and Desiree Elmore 16 for the Pirates.
+Shadeen Samuels added 14.

 Elmore scored 10 points and Seton Hall shot 59%, including five 3-pointers, in the first quarter.